 Shrine of Valor is a historical shrine located near the top of Mount Samat in the town of Pilár in the province of Bataan.
 This shrine was built as a memorial complex to honor and remember the Filipino and American soldiers who fought against the Japanese Army during World War 2.

 In 1966 is when the park was commissioned by President Ferdinand Marcos for the 25th Anniversary of World War 2.
-The shrine has a war museum that has an array of artifacts, equipment used by the Filipino, American, and Japanese forces during the Battle of Bataan.
+The shrine has a war museum that has an array of artifacts, and equipment used by the Filipino, American, and Japanese forces during the Battle of Bataan.

 Today, Binondo is very colorful surrounded by lots of Chinese decorations, parades, and so on.
 Any Chinatown would not be complete without trying the food trip.
 The place can be a little bit crazy even confusing.
 You will also see horse-drawn carriages jeepneys, taxis, tricycles, food carts, and vendors.